top of page

 Up an unassuming, Shoreditch street is a secret portal to another planet.
 And on school holidays and Sundays, you can take your kids for a well-deserved break from Earth, on planet Avora.

-Head here for our full review of this worthy and otherworldly adventure, encountering scientists, mocktails, aliens, army villains and closing with a child-pleasing, farty finale.
+This otherworldly adventure will see you encounter scientists, mocktails, aliens, army villains and closes with a child-pleasing, farty finale.

 Avora: Family Immersive Adventure 5C, 127 Hackney Road, London, E2 8GY.
 Sundays, 12pm – 3:30pm.
 School Holiday weekdays. £24.50 per child (6-13) £29.50 per adult.